status-im/specs/protocol.md

 The payload specification describes how the messages are encoded and decoded and what each fields mean.
 This is required to properly interpret messages by the client.

-Whisper adapter specifies interaction with the Whiper service with regards to keys management, configuration and some metadata (like topic) required to properly process and encrypt/decrypt messages.
+Whisper adapter specifies interaction with the Whisper service with regards to keys management, configuration and some metadata (like topic) required to properly process and encrypt/decrypt messages.

 Offline messaging describes how the protocol handles delivering messages when one or more participants were offline and the messages expired in the network.